Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 Younger than 15 free with paying adult.

 Camping: Tents, RVs with no hookups $15.
-30-amp sites $35 per night with water and electricity, $45 with sewer; 50-amp sites $50 per night with water and electricity, $55 with sewer.
+30-amp sites $45 per night with water and electricity, $55 with full hookups; 50-amp sites $50 per night with water and electricity, $60 with full hookups.
 Early RV arrivals $20 per night with hookups, $5 without.

 Artists